 As we approach the fall semester, students should also check their emails for course updates from individual professors about the delivery methods and pertinent information for each class.
 Students are required to attend classes at the scheduled time per the instructions of the faculty member teaching the course.

 Students (with smartphones) are also required to install the Fletch contact tracing app (made by SmartyPants) from the App Store (iOS) or the Google Play Store (Android), and should create an account.
+Follow the step-by-step guide to learn how to install and set up the Fletch app.
 Fletch is a technology that automatically takes attendance by detecting the presence of students' smartphones.
 This streamlined approach will assist the College in identifying who has been on campus for instruction and where, and the technology will be useful for contact tracing should someone identify as COVID-19 positive.
 All students are asked to download and activate the free app to assist the College in its efforts to support public safety and well-being.